-Your doctor may diagnose your condition by reviewing your medical and family history and conducting a complete eye exam.
-He or she may also do several other tests, including:
+Your eye doctor may diagnose your condition by reviewing your medical and family history and conducting a complete eye exam.
+Other tests may be performed, including:

 - Examination of the back of your eye.
-Your eye doctor will put drops in your eyes to dilate them and use a special instrument to examine the back of your eye.
-He or she will look for a mottled appearance that's caused by drusen — yellow deposits that form under the retina.
+Your eye doctor puts drops in your eyes to dilate them and uses a special instrument to examine the back of your eye.
+The eye doctor looks for a mottled appearance that's caused by yellow deposits that form under the retina, called drusen.
 People with macular degeneration often have many drusen.

-- Test for defects in the center of your vision.
-During an eye examination, your eye doctor may use an Amsler grid to test for defects in the center of your vision.
-Macular degeneration may cause some of the straight lines in the grid to look faded, broken or distorted.
+- A test for changes in the center of your vision.
+During an eye examination, your eye doctor may use an Amsler grid to test for changes in the center of your vision.
+If you have macular degeneration, some of the straight lines in the grid may look faded, broken or distorted.

 - Indocyanine green angiography.
 Like fluorescein angiography, this test uses an injected dye.
 It may be used alongside a fluorescein angiogram to identify specific types of macular degeneration.

 - Optical coherence tomography.
 This noninvasive imaging test displays detailed cross-sectional images of the retina.
-It identifies areas of retina thinning, thickening or swelling.
-These can be caused by fluid accumulation from leaking blood vessels in and under your retina.
+It identifies areas where the retina may be thinning, thickening or swelling.
+These can be caused by fluid buildup from leaking blood vessels in and under your retina.

-As of now, there's no treatment for dry macular degeneration.
+For now, there's no way to reverse damage from dry macular degeneration.
 However, there are many clinical trials in progress.
-If your condition is diagnosed early, you can take steps to help slow its progression, such as taking vitamin supplements, eating healthfully and not smoking.
+If your condition is diagnosed early, you can take steps to help slow its progression, such as taking vitamin supplements, eating healthy and not smoking.